wochit/wochit-embedded/docs/embed.md

 This is the name of the folder.
 ***
 **assets** <code>object[]</code> <Badge text="Required" type="warning"/>
-An array of assets object.
+An array of assets objects.
 Each asset has the following properties:

 - **type** <code>string</code> <Badge text="Required" type="warning"/>
 The type of the asset.
 Can be *image* or *video*.